doged-io/doged/doc/tor.md

 information in the debug log about your Tor configuration.

-## 1. Run Bitcoin ABC behind a Tor proxy
+## 1. Run Dogecash behind a Tor proxy

-The first step is running Bitcoin ABC behind a Tor proxy.
+The first step is running Dogecash behind a Tor proxy.
 This will already anonymize all outgoing connections, but more is possible.

 	-proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy